bienflorencia/cdbu/content/en/home/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 title = "Team"
-subtitle = ""
+subtitle = "Biodiversidata is integrated by experts working in many national and international institutions, studying diverse biodiversity groups within different areas of knowledge."

 # List user groups to display.
 #   Edit each user's `user_groups` to add them to one or more of these groups.
 user_groups = ["Principal Investigator", "Colaborators"]

 +++

-#### Biodiversidata is integrated by experts working in many national and international institutions, studying diverse biodiversity groups within different areas of knowledge.